 Use Floor Area Rate No. required Permitted Restaurant 423.3sqm (327.3sqm available to the public) 1 employee space to each 100sqm of leasable floor area, and 2 visitor spaces plus 1 visitor space to each 200sqm of floor area available to the public if the floor area available to the public exceeds 400sqm.
 4 employee spaces and 2 visitor spaces Overall developm ent (increases the f loor area by 199.7sqm) Restaurant 623sqm (379.5sqm available to the public) 1 employee space to each 100sqm of leasable floor area, and 2 visitor spaces plus 1 visitor space to each 200sqm of floor area available to the public if the floor area available to the public exceeds 400sqm.
-6 employee spaces and 2 visitor spaces Additional Bicycle requirements (No. of spaces) of the amendment 2
+6 employee spaces and 2 visitor spaces Additional Bicycl 2